kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

 * Check no recursive `chcon` is done on a volume when not needed.
 * Check recursive `chcon` is done on a volume when needed.
-* Check that proper metric + alert is emitted when kubelet can't start two pods with different SELinux contexts using the same volume on the same node._
+* Check that proper metric + alert is emitted when kubelet can't start two pods with different SELinux labels using the same volume on the same node._
   * These tests might use only CSI volumes, GCE PD in-tree volume plugin that we use for e2e tests might be already migrated to CSI by that time.
 * Prepare e2e job that runs with SELinux in Enforcing mode!